The 12 disciples of Jesus / (Apostles) name list in the Bible are as follows:

 His date of birth is unknown, but the date of his death is believed to be in the year 64 AD.
-His death was also through crucifixion, but he told them not to crucify him in the same position as his Lord, because he felt unworthy to die exactly as Jesus died, therefore he was crucified upside down.
+His death was by way of crucifixion, but he told them not to crucify him in the same position as his Lord, because he felt unworthy to die exactly as Jesus died, therefore he was crucified upside down.

-Simon Peter did not received any formal education, and the only language he spoke was Aramaic.
+Simon Peter did not receive any formal education, and the only language that he spoke was Aramaic.

 Most of what is known about Peter today, is what we read in the Bible, and his stories can be found in the New Testament Scriptures.